 Music fosters creative and expressive communication.
 It allows students to develop musicianship through making (composition and performance) and responding (musicology).

 Through composition, performance and musicology, students will use and apply music elements and concepts.
 They will apply their knowledge and understanding to convey meaning and/or emotion to an audience.
 Students will use essential literacy skills to engage in a multimodal world.
 They will demonstrate practical music skills, and analyse and evaluate music in a variety of contexts, styles and genres.

+- By the conclusion of the course of study, students will:

 - demonstrate technical skills;

-- · explain music elements and concepts;
+- explain music elements and concepts;

 - use music elements and concepts;

 - analyse music;

-- · apply compositional devices and literacy skills;
+- apply compositional devices and literacy skills;

 - interpret music elements and concepts;

 - evaluate music to justify the use of music elements and concepts;

 - realise and resolve music ideas.

-Unit 1 Unit 2 Unit 3 Unit 4 Designs Identities Innovations Narratives Through inquiry learning, the following is explored: Through inquiry learning, the following is explored: Through inquiry learning, the following is explored: Through inquiry learning, the following is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
+Unit 1 Unit 2 Unit 3 Unit 4 Designs Through inquiry learning, the following is explored: Identities Through inquiry learning, the following is explored: Innovations Through inquiry learning, the following is explored: Narratives Through inquiry learning, the following is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
 How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
 How do musicians incorporate innovative music practices to communicate meaning when performing and composing?
 How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?